HagOrMan/Tutorials/BashAliases.md

 # Why Should You Care About Bash Aliases?
-Navigating a terminal is an essential skill as a developer.
-However, you'll find that some common commands get tiring to type out every time.
-That's a lot of friction in your development. **The solution?**
+The reason you're using `git log` and not `git log --all --graph --oneline --decorate`, even though it could **change your life as a developer** (seriously, try it right now), is because it's too long to type and too hard to remember.

-> Bash aliases, a quick way to turn a command like `git checkout` into something short like `gco`
+But what if you could have it **both ways**?
+With **bash aliases**, you can turn long, tedious commands into **effortless shortcuts**, like typing `glg` instead of that entire command above.

-**So come along as I give a quick rundown on how you can begin building your *bash castle***, a collection of aliases to massively improve your efficiency and reduce characters typed by at least 75\% <sup>[\[1\]](#extra-notes)</sup>.
+**So let's get started!
+I'll show you how to begin building your *bash castle***, a collection of aliases to massively improve your efficiency and reduce characters typed by at least 75\% <sup>[\[1\]](#extra-notes)</sup>.

 # What Is Bash?
 This tutorial uses bash as a short form for "bash terminal", which refers to a Unix-like terminal.
 These terminals support aliases, whereas the default Windows terminals (e.g. Command Prompt and Powershell) do not.

 If your terminal doesn’t support aliases, I highly recommend using Git Bash or another Unix-like terminal.
 I'm on Windows, so Git Bash is the simplest option <sup>[\[2\]](#extra-notes)</sup>.

 For this tutorial, you'll need what's known as a `.bashrc` file.
-This is found in your root directory, `~/`.
+This is found in your home directory, `~/`.
 It controls what is done on initialization of your terminal as well as allows you to create `aliases`, the main focus here.
 If it doesn't already exist, you can just create the file and start adding lines like `alias gs='git status'`!
 Now the next time you open your terminal, you can run `gs` instead of typing out the full thing.

 <details>
     <summary>How do I create the bashrc file? <a href="#extra-notes"><sup>[3]</sup></a></summary>